whortaneto/chimera-js/README.md

 * `index.js`: End-point and modules export
 * `chimera.js`: Main module to expose `chimera-js` API methods
-* `meruem.js`: Module responsible for create and manage the controller object that is runned in ther web worker
+* `meruem.js`: Module responsible for create and manage the worker object that is created by chimera-js and runned in the web worker
 * `neferpitou.worker.js`: Default web worker that runs the parallel code and expose public functions to be used in the main thread.
-That one talks with `meruem.js` through the `controller` object.
+That one talks with `meruem.js` through the `chimeraWorker` object.